Programs & Services - Family and Community - Overview

 We achieve this important goal through a variety of means that include after school and evening Community School programs and Neighbourhood Learning Centres that provide an array of programs throughout the day for children and their families including child care.
 We open our schools to welcome families so they may engage, learn and grow.

-We are fortunate that New Westminster is recognized for its collaborative relationships between community service providers.
+We are fortunate that New Westminster is recognized for its collaborative relationships between community service providers, including organizations like KIDS NEW WEST Child Development Committee.
 The New Westminster School District promotes and encourages collaborative partnerships with community service providers to allow us to offer programs and services in our schools that promote the well-being of our children, youth and families.

 Learn more about Community Schools